Quack-Attack/GroupH-Study-App/README.md

 #
 ## Project Overview
-[APP NAME] is an all-in-one study app designed to help students stay focused, organized, and efficient.
+Study. is an all-in-one study app designed to help students stay focused, organized, and efficient.
 It brings together proven study methods such as the Pomodoro timer, flashcards, and AI-powered tools, all in one easy-to-use platform.

 ---

 ## Why This Project is Useful
 Many students struggle with studying and the complexity of juggling multiple tools — timers, flashcards, notes, and AI helpers.
-[APP NAME] combines everything into one app, so you can focus on learning instead of switching between apps.
+Study. combines everything into one app, so you can focus on learning instead of switching between apps.
 The goal is to make studying more **efficient**, **organized**, and **effective**.

 ---